claudia-cortese/REPLYPROJECT-775701/README.md

 The steps we followed are:

 1) exploratory data analysis, to first inspect the dataset.
 Since our dataset is made of images, the features analyzed were widht, height, file size, contrast, brightness and noise level.
 This phase is pivotal for all the next steps of the project.
 2) preprocessing, to prepare the data for modelling.
 The actions taken were resizing, pixel normalization, conversion from images to numpy array, extraction of LBP features and splitting into train and test sets.
-It is followed by a principal component analysis to reduce the dimensionality of the features, remove noise and redundancy.
+It was followed by a principal component analysis (PCA) to reduce the dimensionality of the features, remove noise and redundancy.
 3) modelling, to classify the resumes into four classes.
-The chosen models are: k-means, ANN, autoencoder and Variational Autoencoder (VAE).
+The chosen models are: **k-means**, **ANN**, **autoencoder** and **Variational Autoencoder (VAE)**.
 We performed extensive validation through cross-validation and analysis of learning curves to ensure the robustness and generalizability of the models.